jnozzi/cocoadev.com/markdown/NonMVCDesign.md

 Hia,

 Just an informal poll.
 How many people strictly stick to MVC?
 I am in the midst (near end) of a large Cocoa/C++ project which has C++ as the model layer, and Cocoa as the view and controller layers.
 There were a few design dilemmas (as in any large project), and I found that many of them were simply there because of my over-strict adherence to MVC.
-For example, my app uses a lot of General/AudioUnit<nowiki/>s, (wrapped in a General/AudioUnit Obj-C class), and I was trying to figure out how to make a MVC compliant view system for the AU's.
-One important caveat was that each single General/AudioUnit instance was to have 1 and ONLY 1 editor window.
+For example, my app uses a lot of AudioUnit<nowiki/>s, (wrapped in a AudioUnit Obj-C class), and I was trying to figure out how to make a MVC compliant view system for the AU's.
+One important caveat was that each single AudioUnit instance was to have 1 and ONLY 1 editor window.
 Having more would not harm the system, but they would waste resources for zero added value.
 So I was thinking of a way in which I could associate the editors somehow with the units, to enforce the 1 editor per unit policy.
 I came up with all sorts of ways, including having a singleton ensure a 1 to 1 relationship, but each one suffered from one subtle problem or another.
 Finally I realised that the best way would be to screw MVC (this time) and embed the editor in the AU class:

 - (void) showEditor
 {
     if(!editor)
-        editor = General/[[AUEditorController alloc] initWithWindowNibNamed:@"General/AUEditor"];
+        editor = [[AUEditorController alloc] initWithWindowNibNamed:@"AUEditor"];

     [editor showWindow:self];
 }